 STEP ONE: Research!

 Which countries do you qualify to adopt from?
 Answering that question is the first step to take on the road to building your family through adoption.
 The RainbowKids Country Guidelines area contains information on every country that has an adoption program open to US citizens.
+If you have more questions you can follow the links to be directly connected to an agency working within the country you are interested in adopting from.

 Which Adoption Service Providers have programs in the countries in which you qualify and are interested?
 The RainbowKids Adoption Agency and Service Provider area has an easy search feature to find all agencies working in specific countries, an overview of each ASP, and quality information to assist you in your research.